comparison

 Is Quicktion or TaskRobin better for saving emails to Notion?

 Quicktion is the better choice for most users.
-It offers both email forwarding and a Gmail add-on, smart auto-mapping that eliminates manual configuration, a free plan with 25 emails per month, and support for five integrations beyond just Notion.
-TaskRobin is a solid option if you only need forwarding and prefer a simpler, Notion-only tool.
+It offers both email forwarding and a Gmail add-on, smart auto-mapping that eliminates manual configuration, a free plan with 25 emails per month, and destinations TaskRobin lacks: Google Sheets, Linear, and Trello.
+TaskRobin is a solid option if forwarding covers your workflow, or if you need Obsidian as a destination, which Quicktion doesn't offer.

 Does TaskRobin have a Gmail add-on?